 5. Being double-insured

-When it comes to travel, you really want to avoid being double-insured.
-This refers to when you buy travel insurance while already having a policy in place.
+When it comes to travel, you really want to avoid being double-insured, which happens when you buy travel insurance while already having a policy in place.
 This can happen if you have an active policy that you aren’t aware of – for example, travel insurance can come packaged with your bank account, credit card, or with the holiday itself.

-Not only does this make the process of claiming much slower and more complicated, since you are dealing with two insurance companies rather than one, but each of them will only have to pay you a certain share of the full amount, even if you’ve been paying the full premiums to both.
+Not only does this make the process of claiming much slower and more complicated, since you are dealing with two insurance companies rather than one, but each of them will only have to pay you a certain share of the full amount, even if you’ve been paying premiums to both.
 In other words, you will have paid double for the same insurance.

 6. Airport parking

 It’s easy to forget to factor in the cost of airport parking, but this can be a huge expense.
-You’ll pay around £90 or more for two weeks in a long stay car park in the UK on average, with airports like London City, Manchester and Heathrow charging well over £200 in the peak summer months, with costs rising the later you book.
+You’ll pay around £90 or more for two weeks in a long-stay car park in the UK on average, with airports like London City, Manchester and Heathrow charging well over £200 in the peak summer months, with costs rising the later you book.

 7. Currency exchange